joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/005-IAM-Concepts.md

 - Varying access controls between departments pose security risks.
 - Inconsistencies may lead to unauthorized access, breaches, and challenges in auditing.

-## Self-service Password Reset

-- Decreases help desk cases related to password changes.
-- Allows users to reset passwords without help desk assistance.
-- Reduces help desk workload, increases user autonomy.

 ## Password Security

 Measures the password's ability to resist guessing and brute-force attacks.
-For more information, please see [Common Security Policies.](../001-Security-and-Risk-Management/070-Security-Policies.md#password-policy)
+For more information, please see [Common Security Policies.](/docs/005-Cybersecurity/001-Security-and-Risk-Management/070-Security-Policies.md#password-policy)

 ## Sensitivity